-Celery Juice: Hype or Healing?
+Hype or Healing?

-People wait patiently in the produce department for them to bring out more celery, that is if they have any.
+People wait patiently in the produce department for workers to bring out more celery, that is if they have any.
 More than once I've snagged the last few heads.
 Several regular grocery stores in my usually well-stocked area have not had it for weeks, yet more health-oriented markets seem to have a good supply.
 What's going on?

-Author of several New York Times best-selling books with a celebrity clientele following, Anthony William claims to receive his medical information by spiritual revelation.
+Author of several New York Times best-selling books with a celebrity clientele following, William claims to receive his medical information by spiritual revelation.
 He says "if people knew all the potent healing properties of celery juice, it would be widely hailed as a miraculous superfood."

 The site Science-Based Medicine says he offers an alternative medicine approach with a supernatural twist, along with a hefty disclaimer.
 Is celery juice healthy?
 Yes, but a cure-all?
 I don't think so.
-Whether you follow the Medical Medium and his advice is up to you.

 Should You Drink Celery Juice?

 Nutritionally, celery is loaded with essential minerals and vitamins such as folate, potassium, vitamin B6, vitamins C and K, plus, it's an excellent source of beneficial enzymes and antioxidants.
-So it makes sense that the juice would provide these micronutrients.
+It makes sense that the juice would provide these micronutrients, sans the fiber.

 Celery is also a natural anti-inflammatory, especially for your digestive system.
 Plain celery juice is bitter, and for most it is an an acquired taste.
 Blended with other juices it is wonderful.
 I drink it daily in my blends.